ZM4G glow logo

 Bob G4BAH & Darren G0WCW bravely support Marlesham tower

-These fit young men are Bob G4BAH and Darren G0WCW, stalwarts of M6T.
+These fit young men are Bob G4BAH (SK) and Darren G0WCW, stalwarts of M6T.
 I took this picture during CQ WW one year - prior to the contest, we had to return to the Martlesham club site to get some equipment, only to find the clubs mast swaying wildly in the brewing storm.
-Whilst Darren went desperately looking for a sledgehammer and I took more photos for posterity (!), Bob’s sleight weight was the only thing holding the stake down and the tower up.
+Whilst Darren went desperately looking for a sledgehammer and I took more photos for posterity (!), Bob’s slight weight was the only thing holding the stake down and the tower up.